 If you are running late for something, you are using late as an adjective meaning that you are not on time.
 The adverb lately, however, means recently.

 Not sure if a word you know is an adjective or an adverb?
-Ask us to clarify a tricky adjective or adverb in the comments below!
+Ask us to clarify tricky adjectives and adverbs in the comments below!

 Did you like this blog?
 Share it with others!
 Let us know what YOU think!